ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

     },
 }
 ```
+The models that are readily available to be used as embedding nets are:

+* `ModelConvSBI` using a CNN.
+* `ModelConvSBIdeep` using a CNN featuring more convolutional filters.

 If you would like to design your own model architecture for the embedding network you need to implement a new model class in `pypopsyn/learning/models` and import it in the file `models.py`.

 #### Initialization